-Operators applicable to the catalog of a peer:
+- Operators applicable to the catalog of a peer: - Check_Tables: Operator Check Tables determines whether the tables belonging to the FROM clause of a query are virtual, hybrid or local.
+The input to the operator is the FROM clause of the query and the output is the same list of tables, each annotated with the category to which it belongs.

-- Check Tables: operator Check_Tables determines whether the tables belonging to the FROM clause of a query are virtual, hybrid or local.
-The input to the operator is the FROM clause of the query and the output is the same list of tables, each annotated with the category to which it belongs. - Check Peers: This is a composite operator that applies the procedure mentioned in Section 2 for the determination of a set of peers out of a condition in disjunctive normal form.
-All clauses of the form HORIZON, AVAILABILITY, RESPONSE_TIME and CLASS are evaluated over the catalog through a Check_Peers operator and the set of peers of interest is determined by combining the results of these operators through the appropriate Unions and Intersections. - Check Age: The Check_Age operator is also an operator used to determine the set of peers of interest.
+- Check Peers: This is a composite • operator that applies the procedure mentioned in the second section for the determination of a set of peers out of a condition in disjunctive normal form.
+All clauses of the form HORIZON, AVAIL-ABILITY, RESPONSE TIME and CLASS are evaluated over the catalog through a Check Peers operator and the set of peers of interest is determined by combining the results of these operators through the appropriate Unions and Intersections. - Check_Age: The Check_Age operator is also an operator used to determine the set of peers of interest.
 For each relation that hosts transaction time and producing peer attributes, an invocation of the Check_Age operator scans the extent of the relation, and identifies the appropriate tuples and their peers.
 The output is passed to the appropriate Difference operator that subtracts the identified peers from the previously determined set of peers of interest.